ibc/libsdptransform/README.md

   sdptransform::parseSimulcastStreamList(simulcastAttributesStr);
 ```

-`simulcastAttributes` is a JSON array as follows:
+Resulting `simulcastAttributes` is a JSON array as follows:

 ```json
 [